-The ideal springboard to translate synthetic biology ideas and technologies into successful and industrially viable products and services.
+The ideal springboard to translate synthetic biology ideas and engineering biology technologies into successful and industrially viable products and services.

 SynbiCITE is delighted to be able to offer all its partners the unique opportunity to participate in The Lean LaunchPad for Synthetic Biology.
 You can be part of a programme that has helped numerous would-be entrepreneurs translate research ideas into successful products and services.